Global Market Comments

 It raised $3 billion through a bond issue to fund its own research, even though it couldn’t afford it.

 I tell my kids they will never be afflicted by my maladies.
 When they get cancer in 20 years, they will just go down to Wal-Mart and buy a bottle of cancer pills for $5, and it will be gone by Friday.

 What is this worth to the global economy?
 Oh, about $2 trillion a year, or 4% of GDP.
 Who is overwhelmingly in the driver’s seat on these innovations?
 The USA.

 There is a political element to the new Golden Age as well.
 Gridlock in Washington can’t last forever.
 Eventually, one side or another will prevail with a clear majority.

-That means raising the retirement age from 66 to 70 where it belongs, and means-testing recipients.
-Billionaires don’t need the maximum $30,156 annual supplement.
+That means raising the retirement age from 66 to 70 where it belongs and means-testing recipients.
+Billionaires don’t need the maximum $45,480 Social Security benefit.
 Nor do I.